Port Meadow, Oxford: Overview

 The meadow is an ancient area of grazing land, still used for horses and cattle, and according to legend has never been ploughed, at least for around 4,000 years.
 It is said that in return for helping to defend the kingdom against the marauding Danes, the Freemen of Oxford were given the 300 acre of pasture next to the River Thames by Alfred the Great who, legend has it, founded the city in the 10th century (although Alfred actually died in the 9th century).
 The Freemen's collective right to graze their animals free of charge is recorded in the Domesday Book of 1086 and has been exercised ever since.
+The name may come from Portman, an earlier term for Freeman.

 The meadow runs from Jericho to Wolvercote (where north of the Shiplake Ditch it becomes Wolvercote Common) along the east (left) bank of the River Thames, with the Cotswold Line railway, the Oxford Canal and the suburb of North Oxford further to the east, and the village of Binsey to the west.
 Access to Port Meadow is via Walton Well Road or Aristotle Lane in the south (or from the south via Roger Dudman Way or the Thames Path) or from Godstow Road, Wolvercote via Wolvercote Common in the north.

 It is a typical English flood-meadow and is a favourite area for walking, with easy access from the city of Oxford.
 It is also a Site of Special Scientific Interest.
+As it has not been ploughed, the flora contains undomesticated, rare and archaic plants and seeds, which are the subject of enquiry by environmentalists and scientists and various ongoing research projects at the University of Oxford as of 2025.
 At the southern end of the meadow is Fiddler's Island in the River Thames.
 In the winter the meadow sometimes floods; if frozen it forms a huge and relatively safe area for skating.
 In late spring vast areas are carpeted with buttercups.
 Horses, cattle and geese graze the meadow and many birds can often be seen.

 At the eastern edge of Port Meadow, just north of the entrance from Aristotle Lane, is Burgess Field, a reclaimed landfill site and home to a nature reserve, managed by Oxford City Council.
 It covers an area of about 35 ha; a circular path around the edge passes through some small copses.

 Port Meadow is one of the most popular locations in Oxford for recreation activities such as walking, running, cycling and swimming in the adjacent River Thames.
 During days of fair weather the banks of the River Thames in the Meadow are often lined with people enjoying the natural environs.
 The meadow is also popular with photographers and bird-watchers.